 It used to be that finding travel size toiletries was difficult.
 But not anymore!

-These regulations on travel size toiletries apply for bags you bring onboard the plane with you.
+These regulations on travel size toiletries apply for carry on bags.
 NOT checked bags!

 I bought an April Target Beauty Box.
 You can see the unboxing below.
 The cost was $7, but after using coupons in the box, it really only cost $3 for all of these samples.
 Wow!
 What a deal!